Type of Stain:

 2. Apply the detergent solution from a spray bottle

 3. Blot out the stain and detergent.
 This might take a while and you might be tempted to rub the solution.
 Although you could (in theory) rub this solution without spreading the stain, I wouldn’t recommend it.

-1. Buy Isopropyl rubbing alcohol online or on your grocery store. (click here to check price on Amazon).
-I would recommend buying the 1 gallon one, because it will be very helpful in the future.
+1. Buy Isopropyl rubbing alcohol online or in your grocery store (click here to check price on Amazon).
+I would recommend buying the 1 gallon one because it will be very helpful in the future.

 2. Apply the alcohol to a clean, white towel.
 You can use both cloth or paper as long as it’s white.

 3. Blot until the stain is gone.
 Be careful not to spread the stain!
 This method is used to clean very small stains, and so there’s an even higher risk of spreading the stain if you aren’t careful.

 PRO-TIPNever apply the alcohol directly to the stain.
 You’ll almost always spread the stain.

 Method 5: The Detergent + Hydrogen Peroxide method